camunda/camunda-docs-manual/content/update/minor/716-to-717/jboss.md

 * `org/graalvm/truffle/truffle-api`
 * `com/ibm/icu/icu4j`

-# 2. Update Optional Camunda Platform Modules
+# 2. Update optional Camunda Platform modules

 In addition to the core modules, there may be optional artifacts in `$APP_SERVER_HOME/modules/` for LDAP integration, Camunda Connect, Camunda Spin, and Groovy scripting.
 If you use any of these extensions, the following update steps apply:

-## LDAP Integration
+## LDAP integration

 Replace the following module from the folder `$APP_SERVER_HOME/modules/` with its new version from the folder `$APP_SERVER_DISTRIBUTION/modules/`, if present:

 * `org/camunda/bpm/identity/camunda-identity-ldap`

-## Camunda Connect Plugin
+## Camunda Connect plugin

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`, if present: